01 · 06

 The factual issues.
 Identify the witnesses.

-Jesmond has read the grievance and produced this list.
-Add the witnesses you want to speak to, with their role.
-Jesmond will write a question script for each one in the next step.
+Jesmond has read the grievance and produced an editable draft list.
+Review the factual issues, add or remove anything needed, then add the witnesses you want to speak to.
+Jesmond will use your reviewed list to write question scripts.

 Issues identified